icep0ps/knights-travails/README.md

 ## Project Requirements

-To complete this project, you will need to:
+To complete this project, I had to:

 1. Implement the `knightMoves` function.
 2. Choose an appropriate data structure to represent the chessboard and knight's movements.